Guide to the 2023 Southern Festival of Books in Nashville

 Piles of books are stacked on a table as festival-goers pick through them.

-Book lovers rejoice.
+Add this to your list of topics to discuss at book club this week.
 The Southern Festival of Books returns to downtown Nashville on Saturday, Oct.
-21-Sunday, Oct.
-22.
+26-Sunday, Oct.
+27.

 What to expect